habbs19/DataAccessProvider/README.md

 ## Example Usage of IDataSourceProvider

 Once you have registered your data sources and implemented the factory, you can use the `IDataSourceProvider` to execute queries and handle different data source types seamlessly.

-Here’s a comprehensive example showing how to use the `IDataSourceProvider` for multiple data sources:

 ```csharp
 // Resolve the IDataSourceProvider and use it